Eating Out in Glastonbury

 In September 2016 I reviewed the food in the Rifleman’s Arms in this post.
-The chef at the time of that review has since left, to be replaced by Sky who produces excellent burgers, Sunday Roasts and possibly the best chips I have ever eaten, so I would highly recommend going there to eat.
+The chef at the time of that review has since left, I’m not sure who is cheffing there now.

 I also reviewed the food at Abbey Tea Rooms in my post about Tor’s Tour of the Tor.
 Middlewick Farm Holiday Cottages have regular ‘make your own’ pizza nights, great fun for visitors and locals.
 Check out my post Pizza and People at Middlewick on their blog here.

 If any local cafes or restaurants would like to

 Then you’ll love my books – ‘Normal For Glastonbury: Life in England’s Most Magical Town’ (the new fully illustrated edition is now available) and my ‘Crap Views of the Tor’ Postcard Book.
 There’s more in my Online Shop too.